ecmwf/metview-docs/docs/confluence/exploring_metview.rst

 The computations will take a minute or so; their input is a set of GRIB files stored on the file system.
 **Examine** the *FLEXTRA Run* icon to see the model output.

-For more information on using FLEXTRA within Metview, please see the tutorial, available at `Tutorials <https://confluence.ecmwf.int/display/METV/Tutorials>`_.
+For more information on using FLEXTRA within Metview, please see the tutorial, available at :ref:`Tutorials <tutorials>`.